Ricci flow on surfaces with conical singularities, II: Long time existence and convergence

-By taking a limit, we know $\tilde{R}$ is bounded and has bounded Dirichlet energy for $t\in [0,T']$.
 Since both $R$ and $\tilde{R}$ satisfy the same equation and both of them are bounded with bounded Dirichlet energy, we can show that $R\equiv \tilde{R}$ for $t\in [0,T']$ by subtracting the two equations and applying maximum principle to $R-\tilde{R}$.